Legal System England & Wales

 A- to A* (70+%) An outstanding answer containing all the material relevant to the question and no irrelevancy, all the material and references being accurate and correct, there being no inaccuracy or error, the whole presented in a clear, logical, critical argument with little room for improvement.
 An answer which demonstrates a complete mastery of the subject

 D- to D+ (40-49%) An answer which, while predominantly correct in its presentation of material, contains a significant level of error and is therefore not entirely reliable.

 C- to C+ (50-59%) An answer which, while always in the main accurate and correct, fails to distinguish between relevant and irrelevant material and is lacking in criticism.
 An answer which while reliable with regard to correctness is either not comprehensive or not entirely pertinent.

-Demonstrate a basic knowledge and understanding of a particular area of the English legal system and the principles that apply in that legal system.
+Demonstrate a basic knowledge and understanding of the legal system of England and Wales, and the principles that apply in the legal system.